What if we are thinking about habits all wrong? That is exactly what James Clear, author of the best-selling book Atomic Habits, argues.

 We live like who we think we are.

-If you really believe that your identity is in Christ, that will result in behavior and habits that befit a child of God (it will also result in changed goals).
-You will subtly be asking yourself how does a person who has been crucified with Christ, have Christ dwelling in them, and lives by faith in Jesus Who loves him live?
+If you really believe that your identity is in Christ, that will result in behavior and habits that befit a child of God.
+You will subtly be asking yourself how does a person live who has been crucified with Christ, have Christ dwelling in them, and lives by faith in Jesus Who loves him?
 What are the habits, practices, and daily routines of a Christian who is cognizant of the truth that “therefore if any man is in Christ, he is a new creature; the old things passed away; behold, new things have come” (2 Corinthians 5:17)?

 It is who you are that fuels what you do.
 And for believers the key is to recognize that who we are is in Christ.
 When we take hold of that truth by faith, amazing things begin to happen.